forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > When the vaccine is now overdosed and/or not accurately administrated into the muscle, a large number of adenoviruses can be released into the bloodstream which may cause the blood cells to clump.

 > The deaths of young people observed would agree with the theory of overdosing.
-In the trials possibly the personal was better able to accurately administer the dose exactly into the muscle.
+In the trials possibly the personal was better able to accurately administer the vaccine exactly into the muscle.

 > This can be prevented by
 > * weight adjusted dosage (still risky)